EnochEnagbem/DATA-STRUCTURES-AND-ALGORITHMS-I-COSC361/QueueLinkedList/src/com/company/README.md

  This program folder contain the following
  - `Main.java`

-     This is the starting point of execution for the program
+     This is the entry point of the program.
  - `QueueLinkedList.java`

      Contains some queue methods use in the program